 Top Ten Favorite Songs of All Time!

-In this spirit of the holidays, I thought I would note of few of my favorite things.
+In the spirit of the holidays, I thought I would note a few of my favorite things.
 When I create lists like this it also helps me understand myself, and helps those who are interested understand me as well.
 We use the phrase “I love this song” relatively loosely.
 I can honestly say that I love these songs.
 They are my favorite because of how they are made and my favorite because of how I feel when listening to them.

 “Patterns” by Ahmad Jamal

 Poetic, warm, hectic while still calm, ethereal while still coming off as pensive, this is my jam.
-Ahmad Jamal was clearly comfortable with his art, and wasn’t afraid to have concentrated fun.
+Ahmad Jamal was clearly comfortable with his art and wasn’t afraid to have concentrated fun.